aretext/aretext/README.md

 Key Features
 ------------

--	Edit efficiently with nearly 100 supported vim commands.
+-	Edit efficiently with over a hundred supported vim commands.
 -	Find files and commands instantly with built-in fuzzy search.
 -	Easily customize settings for different programming languages and projects.